aeternity/protocol/serializations.md

 ```

 The payload is a serialized co-signed channel off-chain transaction or it is empty.
-The solo payload is a serialized single signed next channel off-chain transaction and it can not be empty.
+The solo payload is a serialized single-signed next channel off-chain transaction and it can not be empty.
-The proof inclusion has the same root hash as the state hash of the co-signed
+The proof of inclusion has the same root hash as the state hash of the co-signed
 payload.

 #### Channel off-chain update